ValentinaCollareta/Portal-noticias/README.md

 #### The real notice is from https://www.theguardian.com/lifeandstyle/2021/sep/25/how-one-family-turned-a-derelict-garage-into-a-home // The other titles and images are from The Guardian too.

 ## Weekly challenge 05
-:small_orange_diamond: For this week, we had to create the a subscription page and validate the inputs using JavaScript events.
+:small_orange_diamond: For this week, we had to create a subscription page and validate the inputs using JavaScript events.

 **You can see the result here**